Vaccine Information for Children

 DPH recommends parents contact their child’s pediatrician or family doctor/health care provider to find out if they are administering COVID-19 vaccines to infants and children ages 6 months through 5 years.

-While some providers are already administering vaccines, others may not be ready.
+While some providers are administering vaccines, others may not be.
 Be sure to contact the facility directly for any timing and scheduling requirements.
 Unless otherwise indicated below, call ahead to your provider or the listed facility to learn more about their timing for vaccinating patients and any scheduling requirements!

 Facilities Vaccinating Patients and Non-Patients 6 Months through 5 Years